 The Chicago Fire have announced that the club has signed defender Tim Ward and forward Stefan Dimitrov.
+Both players will be available for selection on Saturday, March 21 as the Fire kickoff their 2009 MLS season against FC Dallas.
+Per team and league policy, terms of the contracts were not disclosed.

 Ward comes to the Fire as a former Generation adidas and U.S. U-17 Residency product.
 The Wisconsin native was selected in the first round of the 2005 MLS SuperDraft and played for former Fire head coach Bob Bradley during his rookie season in New York with the NY/NJ MetroStars.